MohammadE123/Who-Knows-What-Conversational-Assistant/README.md

   - The chat history.
   - The Cypher query used (if applicable).
   - The response from the LLM.
+  - The inference time

-*** when referencing names make sure to include the full name with proper capitalization, otherwise the query may be unsuccessful
+> when referencing names make sure to include the full name with proper capitalization, otherwise the query may be unsuccessful